-Migrant kids separated for 6 years from family by US government
+The Disappeared

 The brother has the freedom to be a child, to be good, to be bad, to make real choices.
 He has an engaging social media presence.
 He is fully bilingual, chatting easily in both languages, and enjoys reading the books assigned to him in high school English.
 He’s had consistent schooling for the past five years, and a steady mother figure and the chance to build real friendships.

-But the girl told Doña Amalia that she’s still trying to learn how to read.
+But the girl told Doña Amalia that she’s still unable to read in either language.
 She is fluent in Spanish, but still only knows a handful of English-language words.
-According to her family, she is unable to read in any language.
 For her, the window during which language is most easily acquired has closed.
 She’s been in situations where misbehaving has meant drastic consequences, where there are no friends and no adults steadily at her side.
 She can’t reach out to her brother on social media; she doesn’t even have her own phone.

 The boy has existed in the free world with a devoted family.
 The girl never got a chance at an ordinary childhood.
 With less than a year before she turns 18, the fleeting years of her adolescence have all but vanished in detention.